SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

     <summary><strong>Create Todos Component</strong></summary>
     <br>

-In this step, we will create a component to display the todos.
-We will use the `TodoService` to get some sample todos.
+In this step, we create the TODO list and place it to the left of the main area.
+We will use the `TodoService` to get some sample TODOs.
 You can download the `todo.service.ts` file from <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/apps/workbench-getting-started-app/src/app/todo.service.ts">here</a>.

-1. Create a new standalone component using the Angluar CLI.
+1. Create a new component using the Angular CLI.
     ```console
-    ng generate component todos --standalone --skip-tests
+    ng generate component todos --skip-tests
     ```
 2. Open `todos.component.ts` and change it as follows.